You’ve likely come across the ongoing debate on EMS vs TENS regarding which method is superior.

 Electrical muscle stimulation (EMS) sends low-voltage electrical signals to the muscles via adhesive pads or electrodes.

-The purpose of nerve stimulation is mainly to intercept the neurons from sending pain signals to the brain.
+The purpose of nerve stimulation is to intercept the neurons from sending pain signals to the brain.
 It results in temporary pain relief but not an absolute cure.

 We now know that EMS targets the muscles, while TENS aims for the nerves.
 But how do these two forms of electronic stimulation differ?